algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-This application will allow user to search for wine or cheese with a search bar, as explained in the [Mockups](#mockups) section.
+This application will allow users to search for wine or cheese with a search bar, as explained in the [Mockups](#mockups) section.

-Therefore, some tags have been defined and classified into subcategories which are:
+Therefore, some tags have been defined and classified into subcategories, which are:

 - Wine
 - Cheese
-- Accompaniement
+- Accompaniment
 - Label
 - Season
 - Allergen

-Those tags can be access within the "add tags" button.
-Moreover, every product description page would have tags associated with them.
+Those tags can be accessed through the "add tags" button.
+Moreover, every product description page would have tags associated with it.
 Learn more about it in [Product Description Page](#product-description-page).

-Hereunder are a more detailed table for each of those subcategories.
+Hereunder is a more detailed table for each of those subcategories.

 **Wine**: